wolfSSL/wolfssl/README.md

 Release 5.5.1 of wolfSSL embedded TLS has bug fixes and new features including:

 ## Vulnerabilities
 * [Med] Denial of service attack and buffer overflow against TLS 1.3 servers using session ticket resumption.
 When built with --enable-session-ticket and making use of TLS 1.3 server code in wolfSSL, there is the possibility of a malicious client to craft a malformed second ClientHello packet that causes the server to crash.
 This issue is limited to when using both --enable-session-ticket and TLS 1.3 on the server side.
 Users with TLS 1.3 servers, and having --enable-session-ticket, should update to the latest version of wolfSSL.
-Thanks to Max at Trail of Bits for the report and "LORIA, INRIA, France" for research on tlspuffin.
+Thanks to Max at Trail of Bits for the report, found by Lucca Hirschi from LORIA, Inria, France with the tlspuffin tool developed partly at LORIA and Trail of Bits.
+CVE-2022-39173

 ## New Feature Additions
 * Add support for non-blocking ECC key gen and shared secret gen for P-256/384/521